ConfigMgr

 • Minimum client version

 This is a very important value to set.
 Lets say you’ve updated your CM Servers to 2006, Hotfix Rollup 2, and have used some new functionality that was just released in this hotfix.
-If you run a Task Sequence on a client that has an older verison, when it gets to the step that was created with a newer version, the task sequence will error.
+If you run a Task Sequence on a client that has an older version, when it gets to the step that was created with a newer version, the task sequence will error.
 By setting a minimum value, you can make sure the Task Sequence has the client bits needed to run every step, and if it doesn’t, you’ll be made aware that you probably have a client issue since the client hasn’t updated.
 Specify the client version in the following format: 5.00.8913.1005.

 • Language of current OS